emsa16/realtimegame/README.md

 #### Evaluation
 If you have not worked with component-based libraries before, it can take some time to get used to the structures that this concept forces on the code, especially how to get components to work with each other can be a bit tedious.
 Still, once the foundation has been laid, React works well for the purposes of this project.
 Having each part of the website in a separate component helps to organize the project and separate logic and communication with the backend.

 As Jest and React are both maintained by Facebook, they work very well together.
-Still, testing React projects can be tough, although this is probably not unique to React but is the same for similar for frameworks such as Vue and Angular.
+Still, testing React projects can be tough, although this is probably not unique to React but is the same for similar frameworks such as Vue and Angular.

 As this is only a prototype, a lot of the control is in the frontend.
 This means that restrictions implemented only on the frontend (e.g. restrictions on chat commands) can be bypassed, meaning that for a production-grade version of this project, more control needs to be added to the backend for security reasons.